 Our ideal applicants are professional men and women who are looking to transition into a career in software development.
 This program is not for everyone.
 Like all Awesome Inc initiatives, we've built this program on the foundation of our Core Values.
 CV #2 (Be Excellent) is a big part of this program.
 We expect that many of our candidates will have deep experience in a related field, such as graphic design, math/finance, or project management.
 Some applicants will have prior programming experience, maybe a class back in high school or college, but many will not.

 Most of our applicants reside in Kentucky, and desire to live and work in the region after Bootcamp.
 Since the 12-week in-person phase of our program is full-time (8am - 5pm, five days per week), our candidates must be willing to sacrifice other commitments (such as outside employment) to focus on learning for that duration.

 Tuition for the Bootcamp is $11,500.
 Financing and flexible payment plans are available.
 Once accepted, a $500 deposit is due to confirm your spot in the program.
 If the only thing keeping you from participating in the program is finances, please contact us and we'll do our best to work with you to find a solution.

-Our next Bootcamp cohort (Fall 2019, i.e. F19) has classes from Monday, September 16th - Friday, December 6th.
+Our next Bootcamp cohort (Fall 2019, i.e. F19) has in-person classes from Monday, September 16th - Friday, December 6th.
 The application deadline for the F19 cohort is Friday, July 12th.

 The Spring 2020 cohort runs February - May 2020, and applications for S20 are due in December.